Run an update on a Delta Live Tables pipeline

 is identical tofull refresh all

 but allows you to perform a full refresh of only selected tables.
 Selected tables are updated to reflect the current state of their input data sources.
-For streaming tables, Delta Live Tables attempts to clear all data from each table and then load all data from the streaming source.
+For Streaming tables, Delta Live Tables attempts to clear all data from each table and then load all data from the streaming source.

 For existing materialized views, an update has the same behavior as a SQL REFRESH